samupino/bestmessina-website/CONTRIBUTING.md

 The default language for the website is English, so the above folders contain the English versions of the pages.
 The website is available also in Italian, and the italian pages are in the folder `i18n/it/`.

-For example, if you want to add a new page to the navbar, you will need to:
-1. Create a new Markdown file inside the folder `src/pages`.
-2. Write the content of the page in English (title, text, images, and so on).
-3. Add the item for the new page in the navbar section inside the file `docusaurus.config.js`.
-4. Admire the new page in the local version of the website (see the paragraph on [running the website locally](#run-the-website-locally)).
-5. Add the Italian translation for the navbar item in `i18n/it/code.json` and the page in `i18n/it/docusaurus-plugin-content-pages/`.
-6. Admire the Italian translation in the local version of the website (you will need to run the specific terminal command for Italian).

 ## How to make changes

 Before making any changes in the repository, make sure to pull the latest version of the website.
 You can do it in Visual Studio Code in this way: